gitbrent/PptxGenJS/README.md

 ### JavaScript framework that produces PowerPoint (pptx) presentations

-Quickly and easily produce PowerPoint presentations with a few simple JavaScript commands in client web browsers or Node desktop apps.
+Quickly and easily create PowerPoint presentations with a few simple JavaScript commands in client web browsers or Node desktop apps.

 ## Main Features
 * Complete JavaScript framework: No client configuration, plug-ins, or other settings required